MEKO A-200 DEU-class frigate

 Background

-As of early 2026, the problems of software compatibility between Damen (the designer and general contractor) and the shipyards (Blohm + Voss in Hamburg, and Peene-shipyard in Wolgast) delayed the project with a lack of visibility for solutions.[10]
+By early 2026, the project was being delayed by problems with software compatibility between Damen (the designer and general contractor) and the shipyards (Blohm + Voss in Hamburg, and Peene-shipyard in Wolgast).[10]

 Development